APR vs. Interest Rate: What’s the Difference?

 Just like with interest, APR is represented in the form of a percentage of the amount borrowed.
 Unlike interest, however, calculating a loan's APR takes into account all other costs associated with the loan.

-For an installment loan, APR is calculated by adding all fees associated with the loan to the interest.
-For example, a $10,000 personal loan with an interest rate of 13% and an origination fee of $400 repaid over a term of three years has an APR of 15.77%.
+Example: A $10,000 personal loan with an interest rate of 16% and an origination fee of $500 repaid over a term of three years has an APR of 19.51%.

 For credit cards and other types of revolving credit such as home equity lines of credit (HELOCs), APR is the same as the loan's interest rate and doesn't include fees.
-In these cases, the terms APR and interest rate are interchangeable and either can be used to compare multiple credit cards.
+In these cases, the terms APR and interest rate are interchangeable and either can be used to compare credit rates.

 What's the Difference Between Interest and APR?